nicolasdao/setup-roo-memory/README.md

 *   Creates additional custom rules for the standard Roo modes (Orchestrator, Architect, Code, and Ask).
 This is done via the hidden folder `.roo/` which simply defines additional system prompts for each of the standard Roo modes.
 These additional system prompts instruct each agent to either read the documentation in the `llmdocs/` folder or to maintain it when they have finished doing their work.
 To learn more about the ability to customize Roo's custom modes, please refer to the official Roo doc at https://docs.roocode.com/features/custom-modes#mode-specific-instructions-via-filesdirectories.
 *   Creates a new `llmdocs/` folder to store the documentation that Roo will maintain on your behalf.
 *   Creates a new `./CHANGELOG.md` file in the project's root if it does not exist yet.
 If it already exists, nothing happens.
 This file keeps track of the changes in each version of your project.
+*   Creates two new custom modes via the `.roomodes` file.
+For more information on custom modes, refer to the official Roo documentation: [`https://docs.roocode.com/features/custom-modes`](https://docs.roocode.com/features/custom-modes).
+The new modes are:
+    *   `🧠 Memory`: Manages the memory files, i.e., the auto documentation for your project.
+    *   `📝 Changelog`: Maintains the `CHANGELOG.md`.

 ## What this will do to your agentic coder

 The extra system prompts located in the `.roo` folder will instruct each standard Roo mode to read the documentation inside the `./llmdocs/` folder to learn about the context of your project and will also maintain this documentation when they are done with their changes.
-When the Orchestrator is done with all its changes (all sub-tasks completed) and you have explicitly confirmed all is good (the Orchestrator will ask you), then the Orchestrator will bump the version of your project using the SemVer convention (https://semver.org/) and then summarize all the changes to document them in the `./CHANGELOG.md` file.
+When the Orchestrator is done with all its changes (all sub-tasks completed) and you have explicitly confirmed all is good (the Orchestrator will ask you), then the Orchestrator will first summarize all changes made, then update all documentation files under the `./llmdocs/` folder, then bump the version of your project using the SemVer convention (https://semver.org/), and finally document the summarized changes in the `./CHANGELOG.md` file.
 This is kind of cool as typical tools usually use git diff to populate the changelog while an LLM will be better at really detailing changes and be better at automatically determining how to bump the version (major vs minor vs patch).

 ## Why this project